 For example, if you sell custom unicorn onesies, the primary keyword for your product landing page would be “custom unicorn onesies”.

-You may choose to have multiple primary keywords on one page if your keyword research shows there are multiple alternate names for your target subject and they all have high search volume.
-For example:
+You may choose to have multiple primary keywords on a single page if your keyword research shows there are alternate names for your target subject with high search volume.

-Primary keywords can change based on the landing page you are writing for, so if you add a product or service to your website, that content should focus on the main keyword for that topic.
+Primary keywords can change based on the landing page you’re writing for, so if you add a product or service to your website, its landing page content should focus on the main keyword for that topic.

 What is a secondary keyword in SEO?